 The SE Papua PSC area can be accessed by road from Merauke, by ocean-going vessels via the Digul River as far as Asike river port (30km west) and by air via Tanahmerah (80km north).

 Asike river port can accommodate large, ocean-going vessels up to 6,000 DWT

 Tanahmerah River Port, 80km upstream from Asike, can be reached by barges up to 500 DWT.

-The SE Papua PSC is subject to Indonesian frontier terms.
-The leads display robust economics for both small-scale LNG (1.5 or 2Mtpa) and oil under conservative project cost and reservoir performance assumptions.
-Liquids export would be via the Digul River, which is navigable by ocean-going vessels at least as far as Asike.
+The SE Papua PSC displays robust economics for both oil development and small-scale LNG (1.5 – 2Mtpa) under conservative project cost and reservoir performance assumptions.
+Liquids export would be via the Digul River, which is navigable by ocean-going vessels from the Asike river port.